exercism/website-copy/automated-comments/javascript/general/prefer_templated_strings.md

-Use a [templated string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) interpolate dynamic values, instead of manually building the string using string concatenation:
+Use a [templated string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to interpolate dynamic values, instead of manually building the string using string concatenation:

 ```javascript